ruslanlesko/palermopg/README.md

 ```

 ## Test
-To run unit test execute `mvn test` in the projec root
+To run unit test execute `mvn test` in the project root

 ## Build and run
 Make sure that you have Java 11 or later, MongoDB and RSA public key (described below) on your machine.